 War in the Woods

-Full-length libretto with large cast and chorus.
-Fictional storyline conflates and reimagines the Clayoquot Sound protests of 1993 and the falling of the Golden Spruce, 1997, Haida Gwaii.
+Full-length libretto.
+Story conflates and reimagines the Clayoquot Sound protests of 1993 and the falling of the Golden Spruce, 1997, Haida Gwaii.
 Project awarded a full SHHRC scholarship, 2018-2019.
+Project received a table-read with Yulanda Faris Artists, Vancouver Opera, May 2021.

 Based on the true story of architect Francis Rattenbury, his young second wife, and her much younger lover.
 Music for this opera was presented in concert at the King's Head Theatre in London, UK in Sept, 2014, and at the Fairmont Empress Hotel Ballroom, Victoria BC, in 2012.
 A concert version from a 2015 workshop was presented in two concerts in British Columbia in April 2016.
 Rattenbury premiered in November 2017 in Victoria, Canada, with leads Richard Margison and Kathleen Brett, conducted by Arthur Arnold in a coproduction with Pacific Opera Victoria and the Other Guys Theatre Company.